inbo/protocolsource/README.md

 Note that the names of this subfolder and of its files are stable for different versions of the same protocol, because the files in these subfolders are subject to `Git` version control and the version number is kept inside the special file `index.Rmd`.
 The subfolder contains `Rmarkdown` (i.e. `.Rmd`) files, a `_bookdown.yml` file and two folders, named `data` and `media`.
 Together, these files form a [bookdown book](https://bookdown.org/yihui/bookdown/), i.e. a collection of files to be read in a linear sequence that can be rendered into a 'book' (a protocol in our case) in any of a number of possible formats.

-With each release of a protocol a version number will be added to the metadata in the `index.Rmd` file.
-Apart from this file, other `Rmarkdown` files contain the contents of the individual chapters of a protocol.
+- Apart from the `index.Rmd` file, other `Rmarkdown` files contain the contents of the individual chapters of a protocol.
-The naming of these files follows this syntax: `##_chapter-title.Rmd`, where the `##` indicates the chapter number.
+- The naming of these files follows this syntax: `##_chapter-title.Rmd`, where the `##` indicates the chapter number.
-The folders, named `data` and `media` serve to store, respectively, tabular data and graphics files that belong to and are used in the protocol.
+- The folders, named `data` and `media` serve to store, respectively, tabular data and graphics files that belong to and are used in the protocol.
-The `_bookdown.yml` also holds metadata information such as the name of the output file and folder (both have the same syntax as before: `protocol-code_short-title_language-code`) to which the rendered version of the protocol will be written.
+- The `_bookdown.yml` also holds metadata information such as the name of the output file and folder (both have the same syntax as before: `protocol-code_short-title_language-code`) to which the rendered version of the protocol will be written.